 If you grow rosemary in your garden, you are more likely to attract elves.
 The added benefit of having it in your garden is that it can help to repel thieves.
 Plant it under your windows and close to your doors for this to be most effective.

 Rosemary is wonderful at dispelling negative energies.
-Make a smudge stick out of it if you feel like you have bad vibrations in your home.
-Burn this smudge stick in every room of the house and you should have effectively purified and protected your home.
+Make a cleansing bundle out of it if you feel like you have bad vibrations in your home.
+Burn this cleansing bundle in every room of the house and you should have effectively purified and protected your home.

 Rosemary can be used in love spells.
 It can help to prevent infidelities and can also remove jealousy.
 If you feel jealous about something, light a dried sprig of rosemary and as you watch the flames consume the sprig, visualise how your jealous energy is being consumed and transformed into positive energy by the flames.

 If you want to have vivid dreams, place a small sachet of rosemary under your pillow.
 This will help you to use your dreams to clarify any problems you might be having in your life while also stopping the dreams from turning into nightmares.
 Added bonus, you might just help boost your memory in the process.